AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

 * The minimum system requirement for Content Transfer Tool is AEM 6.3 + and JAVA 8.
 If you are on a lower AEM version, you will need to upgrade your content repository to AEM 6.5 to use the Content Transfer Tool.

 * The Content Transfer Tool can be used with the following types of Data Store: File Data Store, S3 Data Store and Shared S3 Data Store.
-It currently doesn't support Azure Blob Store Data Store.
+It currently does not support Azure Blob Store Data Store.

 * If you are using a *Sandbox Environment*, ensure that your environment is upgraded to June 10 2020 Release or later.
 If you are using a *Production Environment*, it is automatically updated.